 New employee training: It is important to train all staff when they onboard before they access PII, especially those who will handle PII regularly.
 A privacy overview can be included in a new hire orientation program.
 Learning objectives should include understanding their responsibilities as a data steward to identify and safeguard PII, and when and how to report a privacy incident.

-Mandatory annual refresher training: With the assistance of the Privacy Officer, the Department utilizes a computer-based training module to ensure all Department employees complete their annual privacy training requirement on a timely basis.
+Mandatory annual refresher training: With the assistance of the Privacy Office, the Department utilizes a computer-based training module to ensure all Department employees complete their annual privacy training requirement on a timely basis.
 Privacy Officers should monitor completion rates and target training resources towards those offices that are delinquent on such training.

 Role-based training: Create customized courses specific to the needs of staff who have significant access to paper files or IT systems that contain PII as a core element of their job responsibilities.